Behind the lens with the next generation of female photographers

 Shubhangi attempts to “gain the maximum output with minimum input” with her photographs.
 This means that she avoids cluttering her frame in favour of taking simple yet deeply expressive shots.
 Along with portraiture, Shubhangi enjoys travel and fashion photography.

-In India, the field of photography is dominated by men.
-However, Shubhangi sees this as an opportunity to stand out.
+Shubhangi says the field of photography in India is dominated by men.
+However, she sees this as an opportunity to stand out.
 To upcoming female photographers, the teen says, “I am one of you.
 If I can do this, then why can’t you?”

 Chelsey Law, 19, Malaysia (@chelseylaw_)